ChrisWhealy/DistributedSystemNotes/Lecture 15.md

 ## Paxos: The Full Algorithm (Mostly)

-A run of the Paxos algorithm involves the following steps.
-The algorithm follows this sequence of messages exchange primarily between the proposer and acceptors:
+A run of the Paxos algorithm involves the following sequence of message exchanges - primarily between the proposer and acceptors:

 1. ***The Proposer***
     Sends out `propose(n)` messages to at least the minimum number of acceptors needed to form a majority.
 The proposal number `n` must be: